Chinese Steamed Buns with Cheese

 Instructions

-- Proof the dough in a greased glass bowl, cover with cling wrap.
-Let it ferment for 1 hour.
+- Mix until fully smooth and elastic.
+Total mixing time should be around 18–20 minutes.
+Transfer the dough to a greased glass bowl, cover with cling wrap, and let it ferment for 1 hour.